JakeBash/CS2-Lasers/README.md

 - The 2nd of two projects completed in Computer Science II @ RIT.
 Completed with my partner Oscar Onyeke.
-- The goal of the project was to create a Minesweeper-esque game called Lasers where the player would place lasers on a grid with pilalrs filling some spaces on the grid.
+- The goal of the project was to create a Minesweeper-esque game called Lasers where the player would place lasers on a grid with pillars filling some spaces on the grid.
 The goal was to fill every spot in the grid that wasn't already occupied by a pillar with a laser or laser beam.
 Certain pillars would only allow for a certain number of lasers to be placed in their immediate vicinity.
 The game could be played from both a JavaFX GUI or from a Plain Text UI.
 Players could add/remove lasers in any open spot on the grid, as well as check if